Legal Advice for Entrepreneurs

 Inadequate Protection for Intellectual Property

 Intellectual property is another challenge that entrepreneurs have to overcome, especially if they are inserting themselves in international trade.
 Inadequate protection means that eventually there will be a theft of rights, which can amount to significant commercial losses.
+Filing and registering copyrights, patents, and trademarks are invaluable to a new business.

 Not Having a Business Lawyer